 Research Methods and Ethics in the Arts — syllabus

 (ANTH 3500 / 3 credits / 45 class hours)

-A course in qualitative research methods focused on learning across cultures and from field experience and includes topics such as cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning/SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; maintaining a work journal.
-The course introduces arts-based research (ABR) methods in which the creation and analysis of art is utilized as primary mode of qualitative inquiry.
-Students review the different kinds of arts-based research methods (narrative, poetic, dance, and visual forms of inquiry, for example), the debates surrounding the use of arts-based methodologies, and gain practical experience for integrating creative work in a social science research contexts, which may be used in the Independent Study Project.
+A course in qualitative research methods focused on learning across cultures and from field experience and including topics such as cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning/SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; maintaining a work journal.
+The course introduces arts-based research (ABR) methods in which the creation and analysis of art is utilized as the primary modes of qualitative inquiry.
+Students review the different kinds of arts-based research methods (narrative, poetic, dance, and visual forms of inquiry, for example) and the debates surrounding the use of arts-based methodologies and gain practical experience for integrating creative work in a social science research context, which may be used in the Independent Study Project.

 (CZEC 1000 / 3 credits / 45 class hours)

 Emphasis on speaking and comprehension skills through classroom and field instruction.
 Students are placed in beginning classes.